St Paul's Cathedral

 Know before you go

 Please note: The times shown on ticket are the usual opening hours.
-Usual opening hours can change so please ensure you check the calendar online for late openings or early closures prior to visiting (https://www.stpauls.co.uk/whats-on).
+Usual opening hours can change so please ensure you check the online calendar prior to visiting for late openings or early closures (https://www.stpauls.co.uk/whats-on).
 For entry, please redeem your Evan Evans e-ticket at the ticket counter.
 A printed copy of your e-ticket is required.

 Cancellation policy